prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>The name of the service name used by the underlying StatefulSet as its governing service.
-If defined,
-it must be created before the Prometheus object.
+If defined, it must be created before the Prometheus object in the same namespace and it must define a selector that will match the pod labels.
 If empty, the operator will create and manage a service named <code>prometheus-operated</code>.
+When deploying multiple Prometheus/PrometheusAgent resources in the same namespace, it is recommended to specify a different value for each.
-See <a href="https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id">https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id</a> for more details.</p>
+See <a href="https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id">https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#stable-network-id</a> for more details.	// +optional</p>
 </td>
 </tr>
 </tbody>